Dr Kyoko Kobatake (Purna Centre for Kindness and Wellbeing)

 When I work with a child or a young person, their parent or carer will be consulted on and supported throughout the process of therapy, in a way that respects confidential and therapeutic space for the child or the young person.
 Sometimes, working as family units may be appropriate; I will be able to explore with you the best way to work.

 I have experience of working with individuals from all over the world, and I am confident working cross-culturally and with language support where appropriate.

-I offer on-line sessions to those of you who find it difficult to, or prefer not to, travel to my therapy room in Central Glasgow.
+I offer on-line sessions via Zoom to those of you who find it difficult to, or prefer not to, travel to my therapy room in Central Glasgow.

-As well as being a qualified psychotherapist, I am a trained yoga and mindfulness practitioner and am able to integrate holistic and multi-sensory approaches to wellbeing.
+As well as being a qualified psychotherapist, I am a qualified yoga teacher and mindfulness practitioner, and I enjoy integrating holistic and multi-sensory approaches to wellbeing.

 - What issues can I work with? -

 I have particular interest in working with a range of issues which include, but are not limited to, loss and bereavement, complex trauma (in particular developmental and relational trauma), relationship difficulties at home and/or at school/work, sexual abuse, physical abuse, domestic abuse, impact of personal issues (including trauma, abuse and addiction) on relationships, loneliness, identity issues, human rights abuses, vicarious and secondary traumatisation, and working with minority groups including refugees and asylum seekers.